fortesting700/ReadLine-Modul/README.md

 ```

-When we create Interfeys, we use the  createinterfeys method of readline module.
-The Create interface accepts 2 arguments.
-They are input and output.

-input recieves - Process.stdin.
-Because: Process.stdin - the stinging function is used to bring the value from the terminal inside.

-output recieves - process.stdout.
-Because:  output the value to the terminal
+The method createInterface() takes two parameters – the input stream and output stream – to create a readline interface.
+The third parameter is used for autocompletion and is mostly initialized as NULL.
+For example, one may want to access the tab, similar to how we might press the TAB key to complete a give string.

+As input parameter, createInterface uses process.stdin.
+As output parameter, createInterface uses process.stdout.

 ```